 At Stage 1 (item generation), we collected the information of gossip at work using Sample 1, asking these employees to provide any gossip that they heard in the past three months.
 Stage 1 gathered 372 gossip comments, yielding the average rate of 3.54 gossips from each employee.
-Based on the gossip concept

-(Kurland & Pelled, 2000), authors re-categorised these gossips into 187 job-related gossips and 185 non-job-related gossips.
-The former included, for instance, performance-, capability, colleague relationship, moral and emotion management related gossips.
-The latter included, for instance, life events, social relationships, children, family, marriage and affair related gossips.
+Based on the gossip concept (Kurland & Pelled, 2000), authors re-categorised these gossips into 187 JRG and 185 NJG.
+The former included, for instance, performance-, capability-, colleague relationship-, moral- and emotion management-related gossips.
+The latter included, for instance, life events-, social relationships-, children-, family-, marriage- and affair-related gossips.
 Three HR managers were invited to inspect all gossips, with an aim to improve the content validity and representativeness of selected gossips (items).
 Finally, 24 items were selected for the next stage analysis.